How it all began

 Nita is one of the founders of Chaaya Charitable Trust, which funds education for children from the slums of Bangalore, India.
 She is a certified Parent Coach and launched the Parenting Changemakers program for Ashoka.
 She also serves on the board of The Kiran Anjali Project, a non-profit providing education to disadvantaged children.
 She earned her bachelor’s degree from Kent State University and her masters-level coaching certification from Seattle Pacific University.
 As the Parent Engagement Manager at Catapult, Nita works on parent outreach as well as facilitates the parent program and parent events.
 She has lived on 3 continents and 10 different cities.
 She currently lives in Barrington, IL with her husband, 2 teenagers, dog, and horse.

-As Head of Partnerships at Catapult, Amanda manages strategic relationships and Catapult’s Alumni Ecosystem.
+As Director of Operations, Amanda helps translate QØ’s vision into tangible action plans.
 Her journey began as a high school entrepreneur, founding her own apparel company at the age of 14.
-Due to her interest in the intersection of business and social impact, she attended the University of Pennsylvania’s Wharton School where she graduated with both Civic Scholars certification and cum laude honors in Finance and Marketing.
-Prior to Catapult, she worked in investment banking at Jefferies’ Media & Telecommunications team.
+She attended the University of Pennsylvania’s Wharton School where she graduated with both Civic Scholars certification and cum laude honors in Finance and Marketing.
+Prior to QØ, she worked in investment banking at Jefferies’ Media & Telecommunications team.
 She is now thrilled to have her story come full circle, enabling her to support high school entrepreneurs with resources she wish she had in her past.
-In her spare time, Amanda pursues photoblogging and opportunities to travel the world spontaneously.
+On the side, Amanda enjoys traveling the world with her husband Caleb and pursuing her creative passions through photography.

 Expert-in-Residence & Facilitator